ProjectAnastasia/Anastasia/VISION.md

 **HRP**
 We love immersive roleplay, but it’s all about enjoying the experience without the pressure of super long paragraphs and no action.

-**Stamina Combat**
-We’re sticking to the old-school stun-based combat.
-No drawn-out stamina fights--if you get the drop on someone, it matters.
-Quick, brutal, and to the point.